 Level 1: Easy.
 For families with young children

-Level 2: Moderate.
+Level 2: Medium.
 Wear comfortable and sturdy shoes.

 Level 3: Some hills, natural paths.

 Note: Time to complete is based on average adult pace of 4 km per hour.
 Individual times may vary with grade, ground conditions and ability of the participant.